livingstyleguide/livingstyleguide/README.md

     ```
     <h1><%= foo %></h1>
     @type erb
-    @data:
-    {
+    @data {
       "foo": "bar"
     }
     ```

 This will render as `<h1>bar</h1>` in the HTML but show the ERB source below.
-The data is written using JSON syntax.
-If you prefer YAML, you can (remember, you can also [set this globally as default option](#default-options)):
+The data is written using JSON or YAML syntax (as JSON is a subset of YAML):

     ```
     <h1><%= foo %></h1>
     @type erb
-    @data format: yaml:
+    @data format: yaml
       foo: bar
     ```

 If there is already a view template, let’s name it